Naval Ravikant: specific knowledge × leverage

 Run all five frameworks at once

 Naval's framework is exceptional at telling you what zone to hunt in.
 It's quieter on which specific product inside the zone has the strongest commercial position.
 That's where IdeaTwister picks up.
-Hand it your zone (specific knowledge plus a buyer pool) and 15 lenses will generate 50+ scored variations across pricing, GTM, defensibility, and revenue speed.
+Hand it your zone (specific knowledge plus a buyer pool) and 15+ angles will generate 25 ranked opportunities across pricing, how to reach customers, defensibility, and revenue speed.

 What is Naval Ravikant's framework for finding startup ideas?